teamvenkat/gcp-alshaya-medallion/README.md

 Enterprise-grade Retail Data Platform built on **Google Cloud Platform (GCP)** using the **Medallion Architecture (Bronze → Silver → Gold)**.

-> **Status:** 🚧 In Development
+> **Project Status:** 🚧 Phase 1 - Dataset Discovery & Data Modeling

 ---

 # Project Objective

-This project demonstrates the implementation of an end-to-end Retail Data Platform using Google Cloud Platform.
+This project demonstrates the design and implementation of an end-to-end Retail Data Platform on Google Cloud Platform.

-The objective is to build a scalable data engineering solution that ingests raw retail data into Google Cloud Storage, processes it through the Medallion Architecture, stores curated datasets in BigQuery, and visualizes business insights using Looker Studio.
+The platform follows the Medallion Architecture to transform raw retail data into analytics-ready datasets using cloud-native technologies.

 ---